Frederick Douglass High School (Croom, Maryland)

 Frederick Douglass High School (FDHS), is an American public high school established in 1935 and located in the Croom census-designated place of unincorporated Prince George's County, Maryland, United States, with a mailing address of Upper Marlboro and near Upper Marlboro.

 It started as a segregated school for African American students, and c.
 1964 it became integrated.
 Douglass is a part of the Prince George's County Public Schools system, and is named after the famous abolitionist, journalist, and orator, Frederick Douglass.
 It was preceded by Marlboro Colored High School (1923–1935).

 About

 The school serves: sections of the Croom and Rosaryville CDPs, and all of the Marlton CDP.

 The current principal is Eddie Scott.
 The July 2019 student enrollment was approximately 1,050 students in grades nine through twelve.
-The school hours are from 7:45am until 2:25pm.
+The school hours are from 7:20am to 2:10pm.
 There is a mandatory uniform policy in effect at Douglass.
 The school features an International Baccalaureate (IB) Middle Years Programme (MYP) a P-TECH program as well as a school-wide America's Choice School Design signature program.